May 1984: Giorgio Moroder

 As we know, all that the Murnau-Stiftung had was the 1963 Nordwestdeutscher edition with the Riethmüller score,

-from the cropped BFI copy negative,
+cropped from the BFI copy negative,

-and the 1965 Nordwestdeutscher edition with the Elfers score, which was slightly trimmed from the 1963 edition.
+and the cropped 1965 Nordwestdeutscher edition with the Elfers score, which was slightly trimmed from the 1963 edition.

 That was it.